Ph.D., Director of HABits Lab

 Masters

 Director, Institute for Public Health and Medicine (IPHAM) - Center for Behavior and Health.
-Professor in Preventive Medicine-Behavioral Medicine, Psychiatry and Behavioral Sciences and Weinberg College of Art
+Professor in Preventive Medicine-Behavioral Medicine, Psychiatry and Behavioral Sciences

 Professor of Electrical and Computer Engineering, Northwestern University, Joseph Cummings Professor, McCormick School of Engineering